Page Top

 I have lost my Score Report/Certificate of Proficiency.

-They cannot be reissued, but as a replacement, "Japanese-Language Proficiency Test Certificate of Result and Scores" can be issued.
+They cannot be reissued, but as a replacement, duplicate copy of "Japanese-Language Proficiency Test Certificate of Result and Scores" can be issued.
 Please see "Certificate Issuance" for how to apply.

 Are results of the new test used as a reference for entrance exams of universities in Japan?